Essence of Time

-Essence of Time (Суть времени) is a Russian left-wing nationalist political movement founded and led by political scientist, philosopher, and theater director Sergei Kurginyan.
+Essence of Time (Суть времени) is a Russian nationalist political movement founded and led by political scientist, philosopher, and theater director Sergei Kurginyan.

 Principles

 The movement's ideology is a mixture of communism with Russian patriotic elements.
 Its principles are explained in The manifesto of the movement "Essence of Time".
 The manifesto states that the dissolution of the Soviet Union was a tragedy and that the objective of the movement is to restitute the USSR in a better and more capable form.

 According to Kurginyan, capitalism is inherently incompatible with Russian historical and cultural heritage.
 Kurginyan states that, since the fall of the USSR in 1991 "capitalism in Russia has not built anything, and destroyed everything", but that after 20 years Russia is starting to "wake up".

 The movement is grounded in modern philosophy and incorporates the ideas of Karl Marx, Max Weber, Erich Fromm, Antonio Gramsci, Alexander Bogdanov, Viktor Frankl, and others.
 One of the main principles of the movement's ideology is the ascription of great importance to the human spirit as a philosophical category, which is considered to be linked directly to the question of the ascent of humanity.
-The project subscribes to conception of uber-modernity (in Russian сверхмодерн, tr. sverkhmodern), not to be confused with post-modernity, and on this principle hopes to build a new historical project for Russia.
+The project subscribes to the conception of uber-modernity (in Russian сверхмодерн, tr. sverkhmodern), not to be confused with post-modernity, and on this principle hopes to build a new historical project for Russia.
 The project conceives a role for Russia in moving the world out of the global crisis of capitalism, based on the country's experience of alternatives to capitalist modernity and so-called post-modernity.

-The movement seeks to unite people with socialist and communist political views as well as those with patriotic and Orthodox Christian values, with the objective of creating a spiritual synthesis.
+The movement seeks to unite people with socialist and communist political views as well as those with Russian nationalist and Orthodox Christian values, with the objective of creating a spiritual synthesis.
 One of the main aims of the movement is a revival of the Soviet Union on new principles, taking into account the mistakes of the past (the project is thus dubbed USSR 2.0).
 The movement envisions a new union state consisting of equal nations where the Russian nation plays the role of the state's core.
 The stated ultimate goal of the movement is to bring to life the best of communism's ideas, a state of being in society which provides for the awakening and development of the higher creative abilities of every human being.